HanhNg23/obs-garden-technotes/src/site/notes/Software Knowledges/Programming Language/Java/Java Framework/Java Spring Security/Spring Security 6.2.0.md

 	>![](https://i.imgur.com/LCr9Tep.png)
  <span style="color:#d7771d"> -> SprSe support Servlet security based on Servlet Filters</span>.
  ![](https://i.imgur.com/NglrX3O.png)
- > Figure FilterChain - shows the typical layering of the handlers for a single HTTP request
+  <span style="color:#d7771d">Figure Filter Chain - shows the typical layering of the handlers for a single HTTP request</span>
   ---
 - Explain flow working
 	 - Client sends a request to the application
 	 - Container creates a `FilterChain` - which contains the <span style="color:#d7771d">`Filter` instances and Servlet</span> (indicated by the `DispatcherServlet` based on the path of the request `URI`) to process the coming `HttpServletRequest`
-		>- Servlet is an instance of [`DispatcherServlet`](https://docs.spring.io/spring-framework/docs/6.1.0/reference/html/web.html#mvc-servlet)
+		- Servlet is an instance of [`DispatcherServlet`](https://docs.spring.io/spring-framework/docs/6.1.0/reference/html/web.html#mvc-servlet)
-		>- Servlet is a class which responsible for accepting a request, processing it, and sending a response back -> handles a single `HttpServletRequest` and `HttpServletResponse`
+		- Servlet is a class which responsible for accepting a request, processing it, and sending a response back -> handles a single `HttpServletRequest` and `HttpServletResponse`
 	- `Filter` comes to the picture with its <span style="color:#d7771d">power comes from the `FilterChain`</span> that where `filter` is passed into it, by using this power we can
 		- **Prevent downstream** `Filter` instances or the Servlet from being invoked.
 (The Filter in this case typically  writes the `HttpServletResponse`)
 		- **Modify** the `HttpServletRequest` or `HttpServletResponse` used by the downstream `Filter` instances and the `Servlet`.